 London’s Top 10 Live Music Venues

-We profile some of London's best music venues...
+We celebrate 10 of London's brilliant music venues...

-From the Rolling Stones to the mods, punks then the indie scenes of Camden and Brit Pop to the present day heroes of UK grime and jazz, London is firmly established itself as a centre for live performance and one of the must-stop destinations in the touring musicians’ diary.
+From the Kinks and The Who to the punks, then the indie scene of Camden to the present day heroes of UK grime and jazz, London is well-established as a hub for live performance.

 Statistics from 2016 underline this.
-In that year, the city hosted the most live gigs in Europe and had the third highest number from across the globe while the live industry generated up to £1bn for the UK economy.
-Although, the pandemic has had a huge impact on London’s gig scene, its network of great venues means it is well placed to continue to develop its reputation as a hub for live music as restrictions ease up.
+That year, the city hosted the most live gigs in Europe and had the third highest number from around the world while the live industry generated up to £1 billion for the UK economy.

-With our new Live Event Management degree, there are more opportunities for our students and alumni to take centre stage than ever before.
+With our new Live Event and Festival Management degree, there are more opportunities for ICMP's music community to take centre stage than ever before.

 Brixton Academy

-Brixton Academy is a right of passage for gig-goers and bands in the capital with its 5,000 capacity and sloping floor adding up to a room bursting with energy.
+Brixton Academy is a right of passage for gig-goers with its 5,000 capacity and sloping floor creating a room bursting with energy.

-The likes of Idles, The xx and The Specials have all hosted residencies there while it’s the London venue of choice for DJ and producer Four Tet to host his impromptu parties.
+Idles, The xx and The Specials have all hosted residencies while it's the London venue of choice for DJ and producer Four Tet to host raves and parties.

 Find out more